-- i) Fair value of trade receivable, cash and cash equivalents, other bank balances, trade payables, loans, current borrowings, maturities of these instruments. - Borrowings are approximate at their carrying amount due to interest bearing features of these instruments. - iii) The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs. - iv) Fair values of quoted financial instruments are derived from quoted market prices in active markets. - The fair value for level 3 instruments is valued using inputs based on information about market participants assumptions V) and other data that are available. - vi) The fair value of the remaining financial instruments is determined using discounted cash flow analysis and/or direct sales comparison approach. - vii) Equity Investments in subsidiaries are stated at cost.
+- i) Fair value of trade receivable, cash and cash equivalents, other bank balances, trade payables, loans, current borrowings, deposits and other financial assets and liabilities are approximate at their carrying amounts largely due to the short-term maturities of these instruments. - ii) The fair values of non-current loans, fixed deposits, security deposits, Non-current Lease Liabilities and Non-current Borrowings are approximate at their carrying amount due to interest bearing features of these instruments. - iii) The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs. - iv) Fair values of quoted financial instruments are derived from quoted market prices in active markets. - v) The fair value for level 3 instruments is valued using inputs based on information about market participants assumptions and other data that are available. - vi) The fair value of the remaining financial instruments is determined using discounted cash flow analysis and/or direct sales comparison approach. - vii) Equity Investments in subsidiaries are stated at cost.